00Shawon/Skill-Swap/README.md

 # 🧾 **README.md **

-Below is your full README.
-You can copy-paste it directly into your repository:

----

 # **Skill-Swap – Exchange Skills, Learn & Grow**

 Skill-Swap is a web platform where people can exchange their skills, help each other, and grow together.
 Users can offer services, request services from others, and collaborate based on mutual skills.